Ralo93/ts_glucose/README.md

 ├── src/                    # Source code for the models ├── README.md               # Project overview and instructions
 ├── requirements.txt        # Python dependencies
+├── competition             # Competition files
 └── LICENSE                 # License information

 ```

 # Competition Section
 This repository also includes the solution to a blood glucose prediction competition.
-The solution leverages a combination of the ARIMA, Holt-Winters, and STL models, along with advanced techniques like GRU/LSTM for residual modeling.
+The solution leverages a combination XGBoost, Lightgbm, NN and SVR to get to a reasonably good score (currently placed 42th).

 ## How to Replicate the Solution:
 Data Preprocessing: The data is preprocessed to fill missing values, handle outliers, and adjust the time intervals.

 Feature Engineering: The time-series data is enhanced by adding features such as moving averages, differences, and lag features.

 Modeling: We use a combination of ARIMA, Holt-Winters, and STL with GRU/LSTM for final predictions.

 Ensembling: The predictions from the different models are ensembled to improve accuracy.
 The notebooks used for the competition are available in the competition/ directory: